tsengsy/awscloudbuilders-containerise-dotnet/workshop/content/02_dockerBasics/02_dockerbasics.md

     docker ps

-We will now use the “curl” command to verify that the NGINX container is working and returning the default index.html file.
+We will now use the "curl" command to verify that the nginx container is working and returning the default index.html file.

     curl http://localhost:8080

 Running `docker logs nginx` shows us the logs produced by nginx and the container.
-You should see some events that correspond to our curl requests.
+You should see some events which corresponds to our curl requests.

     docker logs nginx